hajimi-GIF/ai-learning-assistant/README.md

 ## 📎 Note
 This repository serves as a simple demonstration of how AI is integrated into my daily study workflow as a computer science student.

+## 📂 Example Code
+This repository includes simple example code generated and optimized with AI assistance to demonstrate practical usage.